Here are just a few suggestion of destinations near and far to give you an idea of what to expect:

 This is the most accessible destination of true tropical diving for British divers.
 The popular resorts of Hurghada and Sharm El Sheikh at the northern Red Sea have diving to cater for all abilities, from fish-covered tropical reefs, sharks and manta rays – to wreck diving for the more adventurous.

 The resorts in Egypt are now at the level required for modern European tourism.
-Not that many years ago it was pretty basic, but there has been massive investment over recent years, and luxury hotels are springing up everywhere.
+Not that many years ago it was pretty basic, but there has been massive investment over recent years, and luxury hotels have sprung up everywhere.

 The diving in the resorts is mostly from day boats.
 You are picked-up in the morning from your hotel and transported to the harbour and the boat you will be diving on for the full week.
 You only have to carry your kit with you the first morning; onboard, you are allocated a crate where you store your gear, and the crew look after it for you for the duration of your dive holiday.